IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 If an error occurred, the return code contains the detailed error reason.
 The macro `znsq_err` can be used to mask the error reason in bytes
 2 and 3 of the return code.

-Example of commiting transactions for a EzNoSQL database:
+Example of commiting transactions for an EzNoSQL database:
 ```

      return_code = znsq_commit(